StevenGeller/youtube-transcriber-mcp/README.md

 - Try using a smaller model size
 - Ensure you have sufficient RAM (4GB+ recommended)

-### No speaker identification
+### Speaker identification issues
-- This is normal without a HuggingFace token
-- The transcription will still work with a single speaker label
+- The local diarization should work automatically
+- If speaker detection fails, all speech will be labeled as SPEAKER_00
+- Check the logs for any error messages

 ## Contributing